SkoolNotes/Taproot/2020HIST201/KBxFeedbackResponses.md

 As for problem 2 with the repeated values, intuitively speaking, given that each group of values is repeating some number as opposed to repeating the same collection of different numbers their must be one optimal group which repeats the highest number.
 As for the gradients, without either large kernels or some type of memory or hidden cell state, I don't know how to make filters what would check for the gradients consistent between sections.
 I would love to know the answer to this.

 To test my hypothesis for my model, I could always run different types of models for more than 2 epochs and see how they perform.
-Less layers might work better
+Less layers might also work better because of overfitting, or simply because the features we are trying to pick up aren't that detailed.